alemuscyber/HoneypotVM/README.md

 Step 4: Accesing the VM and disabling all FW policies This makes our VM highly vulnerable and attractive for potential attackers.
 For this lab, I turned off the FW for all profiles (Domain, Private, Public).

+Step 5: Creating our Log Analytics Workplace
+The value of this lab, asides from the honeypot itself, is not having to directly access the VM to review the internal security logs.
+These logs can actually be forwarded and centralized in Azures Log Analytics Workplace and you can analyze them using KQL.
+Here's an example of a query:

 ![Image Alt](https://github.com/alemuscyber/HoneypotVM/blob/64acd06a5158cbd21d3ac85f42bdb9a36911d6e4/Screenshot%202026-07-14%20220649.png)